-2.4.
+2.3.
 Reviews

 The Main Editors occasionally invite leaders in selected areas to write Lead Articles, which are forward-looking reviews of specific topics.
 In addition, unsolicited review articles may be submitted.
 A brief outline of the proposed article should first be sent to one of the Main Editors.
 All selected Lead Articles and review articles will be refereed in the usual manner.
-These articles should not normally exceed 15000 words.
+These articles should not normally exceed 15 000 words.

-2.5.
+2.4.
 Computer Programs

 A brief description of the purpose, strategy, computer language, machine requirements, input requirements and the type of results obtained should be included.
 It is also ordinarily required that the adequacy of the documentation shall have been proven by the successful use of the program by someone outside the author's institution.
+Authors would usually be expected to be those who developed the program.
 Computer Programs should not normally exceed 5000 words.
-They are sent to referees in the normal way.
+They are refereed in the normal way.

-2.6.
+2.5.
 Laboratory Notes